cameronmclean/pattern_mining/Notes for workshop facilitation.md

 accesible, available)

 Show bicycle drawing figure.
-Familiar object - 40-60% of people tested drew a bicyle that could not function.
+Familiar object - 40-60% of people tested drew a bicycle that could not function.
 Even experts had difficulty (10% got it wrong).

 We often only keep a minimal understanding (just enough to get by) because of our limited cognitve processing and storage cababilites.